 Scored higher on standardized measures of reading and math achievement than did comparison children.

 When does the Parent Educator visit?

 Visits are scheduled during the school year.
 Frequency of visits is based on individual family needs.
 Generally, visits will be scheduled from 3:45 p.m. to 7:00 p.m.
-Monday through Friday and then some Saturdays 9:00 a.m. to 5:00 p.m.
+Monday through Friday.
+Visits can also be arranged 1 weekend a month as needed, Saturdays 10:00 a.m. to 3:00 p.m. or Sundays 2:00 pm to 5:00 pm.
 Your parent educator will discuss convenient appointment times to meet with you and your child.

 What is a Preschool Activity Night?